nullester/docker-traefik/README.md

 # traefik

-To use Traefik on Digital Ocean
+To use Traefik locally or on Digital Ocean

 ## Create a password

+This is how to create a password for your user defined in ``conf/traefik_dynamic_web.toml``.

 ```sh
 $ sudo apt-get install -y apache2-utils vim